Doctelligence/doctelligence.github.io/roadmap.md

 - Launch the **public beta of DIN**, showcasing live protocols, enhanced blockchain infrastructure, and privacy-preserving capabilities.
 - Onboard **early adopters, developers, and contributors** to foster community participation and gather meaningful feedback for improvements.
 - Promote adoption across **key blockchain and FL networks**, ensuring the network's scalability and usability.
-- Integrate **reward mechanisms for early participants**, binding decentralized contributions to the growth of the ecosystem.

 ## 🗳️ Decentralized Governance and Community Framework
 - Implement a **progressive decentralized governance model** to empower stakeholders in decision-making.
 - Develop transparent, **non-token-based governance processes** for protocol upgrades and community-driven initiatives.
 - Introduce **voting mechanisms, community proposals, and protocol stewardship programs** to ensure open and inclusive governance as the network matures.
 - Align governance processes with **data sovereignty principles**, ensuring user control over personal data remains central to the ecosystem.
+- Establish **bounty and grants programs** to incentivize community contributions and foster engagement, allowing developers and users to support ongoing initiatives and innovations.

-## 🌐 Ecosystem Growth and Integration
+## 🌐 Ecosystem Growth, Integration, and Continuous Optimization
 - Forge partnerships with **AI developers, federated learning companies, and open-source communities** to extend the network’s capabilities.
 - Collaborate with **blockchain ecosystems, AI marketplaces, and sovereign data providers** to increase accessibility and functionality.
 - Deploy **refined testbeds and cross-chain integrations** across multiple networks, ensuring scalability and interoperability within the DIN ecosystem.
 - Launch **new decentralized applications and AI services**, demonstrating real-world utility and impact in areas such as healthcare, finance, and governance.

-## 📈 Continuous Network Optimization and Expansion
 - Establish ongoing **performance monitoring and optimization pipelines** to ensure the system evolves efficiently with network growth.
 - Explore **future upgrades with advanced privacy-preserving technologies** like ZKPs and multi-party computation.
 - Prepare the network for **scaling beyond beta** by planning phased improvements, including enhanced reward systems and governance structures.

 ---